judo347/AAU-Notes/5-Semester/DSN - Distributed Systems and Network/0000 - all ex.md

 Example: n = 5 = number of layer protocols, M = 10 = bytes of msg, h = 1 = byte of each header.
 Fraction of bandwith filled with headers = **((n * h) / M + n * h) * 100 = ((5 * 1) / 10 + 5 * 1) * 100 = 33.33..**

+# 2 - Media Access Control and Internetworking

+#### Ex 1

+**[CN] 4.3 (4.3) Consider the delay of pure ALHOA vs slotted ALOHA at low load.
+Which one is less?
+Explain your answer**

+The graph on the slides says that slotted ALOHA is always better at handling loads then pure ALOHA - at low load, they are the same.

+At low load, they perform equally good.
+The pure one will sometimes make collisions, but this should rarely happens since the load is low.
+The slotted one will also sometimes make collisions, but this is detected earlier then the pure one.

+#### Ex 2

+**[CN] 4.15 (4.15) A 1-km-long, 10-Mbps CSMA/CD LAN (not 802.3) has a propagation speed of 200 m/μsec.
+Repeaters are not allowed in this system.
+Data frames are 256 bits long, including 32 bits of header, checksum, and other overhead.
+The first bit slot after a successful transmission is reserved for the receiver to capture the channel in order to send a 32-bit acknowledgement frame.
+What is the effective data rate, excluding overhead, assuming that there are no collisions?**